pantheon-systems/documentation/source/docs/articles/sites/external-libraries.md

 ## Troubleshooting and FAQs

-#### Will you setup and configure the module for me?
+#### Will you setup and configure the module/plugin for me?

-No. It is important to be aware of how a module is setup and how it functions.
+No. It is important to be aware of how a Drupal module or WordPress plugin is setup and how it functions.
 This will prove invaluable in cases where you need to plan and build your site.
 We have provided as much information as you need to get setup with each library.
 This is also not part of our [available services](/docs/articles/getting-started).

 If there is some additional information that may help in the setup we can add it to the documentation.